What is the Ecuador Spring Break Sustainable Community Volunteer Project all about?

 There is always plenty to do and as well as the above volunteers will find themselves participating in social events, sporting activities and festivals that are important to the community.

-To join our Spring Break Volunteering on a Sustainable Community Project in Ecuador you are not required to have any specific skills apart from Spanish.
-You will need to be a confident Spanish speaker (level B2 Independent User of CEFR) to participate in activities and to gain the most out of the project and your homestay placement.
+To join our Spring Break Volunteering in Ecuador you are not required to have any specific skills apart from Spanish.
+You will need to be a confident Spanish speaker (level B2 Independent User of CEFR) to participate in activities and to gain the most out of your placement and your homestay placement.

-All volunteers should be flexible, patient, creative and come with a can-do attitude to get the most out of this placement and to make the maximum contribution to the community.
+All volunteers should be flexible, patient, creative and come with a can-do attitude to make the maximum contribution to the community.
 Anyone with an interest in organic gardening, jam making, horticulture, early childhood education or community development will really enjoy this placement.
 You will be asked to send your CV/resume before being accepted onto this project.

 WHY JOIN THE PROJECT